 • Providing a strong visual indicator of the presence of encapsulated AC material

-• Allowing the reintroduction of cost effective and safe methods of replacing AC pipes.
+• Allowing the use of cost effective and safe trenchless technologies for rehabilitating AC pipes.

-• Offering the potential to allow the encapsulated AC pipes remains to remain in a well defined and documented corridor in a readily identifiable and safe condition for future operators working along these corridors.
+• Offering the potential to allow the safely encapsulated AC pipes remains, to remain in a well defined and documented corridor in a readily identifiable and safe condition for future operators working along these corridors.

 • Reduces the risks associated with digging up and transporting AC

 • Reduces the burden of developing and maintaining permanent, separate and specific landfill sites to deal with the large amount of AC waste that would be generated by digging up and removal

 • Reduces the long term liability and risk of abandoning old AC in corridors adjacent to working assets where they may not be easily identified.